substratusai/kubeai/docs/how-to/install-models.md

 # Install models

-This guide provides instructions on how to perform CRUD operations on KubeAI [Models](../concepts/models.md).
+This guide provides instructions on how to configure KubeAI models.

 ## Installing models with helm